top of page

 The Moonstone

 Wilkie Collins, 1868 Date read: 11/18/25 I have read very few mysteries and I think I might be missing out!
 This is a great novel.
 There is no deus en machina or anything.
 I did guess the culprit pretty early on but the metholodology defeated me.
 I normally dont like espistolary novels but the writing is good this one gets a pass.
 Each voice is totally unique.
 It is not, as so often is the case, the same voice assigned different names.
-I knew who the culprit was pretty early
+All in all im looking forward to the sec

 Nov 18, 20251 min read